Need more information about Fall Orientation? Check out the information below for each day of Orientation and what to expect as an incoming student.

 Events listed below are subject to change.

 Orientation programs begin after freshman check-in.
-All new students are requested to attend welcome remarks by President Harris.
+All new students are requested to attend welcome remarks by President Wollman.
 After families say goodbye, the day continues with a freshmen BBQ and a brief explanation of university expectations.

 Some students will have the opportunity to participate in The Common Freshmen Experience.
 The evening includes exciting entertainment and opportunities to get to know your new classmates.